Cookies on the Gambling Commission website

 We should be clear – our official statistics on gambling participation don’t indicate an increase in gambling through the pandemic period, in fact the opposite.
 Similarly, we aren’t seeing an increase in problem gambling rates at a population level.
 Nonetheless, all who are interested in gambling related trends should be alert to the potential risks of ad exposure to different population groups.

 We have recently released data on taking a more in-depth look at online gambling, and intend to publish a further release looking at safer gambling within the coming weeks.
 This will help to build up a fuller picture of consumer gambling behaviour throughout the pandemic period.
-And as the country hopefully emerges from the worst impacts of COVID-19 and returns to something approaching normality in the months ahead, we look forward to releasing more research and statistics that help us understand how consumer gambling behaviour has been affected.
+And as the country hopefully emerges from the worst impacts of coronavirus and returns to something approaching normality in the months ahead, we look forward to releasing more research and statistics that help us understand how consumer gambling behaviour has been affected.

 Advertising category definitions